 Hapai Te Ora is a house in a quiet part of Blenheim where people can stay for ‘time out’ from their own home or when they need extra support.
 The house is staffed 24 hours a day.
 Referrals to this service are made by Nelson Marlborough Health's Marlborough Mental Health Service team (formerly called 'Witherlea').

 CARE Marlborough is a community mental health agency providing two services, the Mental Health Advocacy Service and a Day Activity Programme:

-Mental Health Advocacy Service - a free service which works in partnership with you to advocate on your behalf or support you to be respected, to have your rights heard and obtain the services you need.
-Please refer to the CARE Marlborough website for further details.
+Mental Health Advocacy Service - a free service that works in partnership with you to advocate on your behalf or support you to be respected, to have your rights heard and obtain the services you need.

 Oranga Toi Ora Māori Mental Health